Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

 Health and safety

-The risk of avian influenza transmission to humans is very low, but you should not handle sick or dead birds if you come across them.
+The risk of avian influenza transmission to humans is very low, but the expert advice is to avoid handling sick or dead birds with bare skin if you come across them.

 - For more advice, please see our information about the additional health and safety risks associated with avian flu.